ywwes26/MCMC-Auxiliary/README.md

   --round $round
 ```

-2. Create log directory:
+2. Create the log directory:

 ```bash
 mkdir -p logs
 ```

-3. Submit jobs:
+3. Submit the jobs:
 ```bash
 sbatch run.slurm
 ```

-The number of steps for each algorithm is customizable:
+The number of steps for each algorithm can be customized:

 ```bash
 julia --project=. scripts/run_gaussian_20d.jl \